Easy Tahini

 Ways to Use Tahini

+You can even use tahini for desserts.
+Seriously.
+Drizzle over ice cream or use it instead of peanut butter or butter in your favorite cookies.
 Once you have tahini in your fridge (it lasts over a month), we bet you will find yourself adding it to a variety of dishes without direction from us!

 Quick and Easy Tahini

-Easy Tahini (Better than Store-Bought)
+Easy Tahini Recipe

 • PREP